What is KILT?

 The core component of KILT is a digital identity protocol for:

-In contrast to other centralized alternatives, KILT features self-sovereign data as well as revocable credentials anchored to the KILT blockchain.
+In contrast to other centralized alternatives, KILT features self-sovereign data and revocable credentials anchored to the KILT blockchain.

 KILT was built to be a business enabler, not only for the software industry but also for any entity.
 Such entities can establish a business model based on the trust infrastructure KILT provides, which is an essential building block of Web 3.0.